Thérèse Casgrain: 1980 Quebec sovereignty referendum

 During the 1980 Quebec sovereignty referendum, Casgrain campaigned for the "No" side.
 She was among the voices who criticized Lise Payette, then provincial minister for the status of women, for saying that women who didn't back a "Yes" vote would be responsible for blocking progress.
 Payette likened them to Yvette, a fictional schoolgirl who featured in school primers.

 Death

 Thérèse Casgrain died in 1981, living with one of her daughters in Montreal.
 She is interred in the Cimetière Notre-Dame-des-Neiges in Montreal.

 Assessment

 It was during her period as a candidate with the CCF and the Parti social démocratique du Québec, that Casgrain acquired the reputation of a "pearl-necklace leftist."
 Always impeccably dressed and coiffed, with elegant hats, she would make speeches to workers, encouraging them to make their demands known to their employers in companies and mines - companies of which she was often a share-holder, with shares inherited from her businessman father.

-Those who knew her said that she was not one to consult with others or to follow the rules, and could be exhausting to work with.
-However, she always seemed to know who to call on the telephone to obtain the goal she was working towards.
-She was known above all for her tenacity in working for women's causes.
-By the end of her life she was well-known, respected, and living with her daughter.